peteroupc/html3dutil/doc/H3DU.Math.md

 <b>Deprecated: This constant's name is ambiguous between local and global rotations.
 Use <a href="H3DU.Math.md#H3DU.Math.GlobalYawRollPitch">H3DU.Math.GlobalYawRollPitch</a> instead.</b>

-Indicates that a rotation occurs as a yaw, then roll, then pitch (each rotation around the original axes).
+Indicates that a vector's rotation occurs as a yaw, then roll, then pitch (each rotation around the original axes).

  <a name='H3DU.Math.boxCenter'></a>
 ### (static) H3DU.Math.boxCenter(box)